joeally/mysite/_posts/2014-08-09-random-text-with-markov-chains-in-clojure.markdown

 In my previous post gave a brief introduction behind the theory of generating random text using markov chains.
 In this post I outline how I implemented this in Clojure.

 ## The Input
 The inputs in this particular example will be a collection of sequences.
-In this particular blog post I each item in a particular sequence will be a string representing a word.
+In this particular blog post In each item in a particular sequence will be a string representing a word.
 But there is no reason why any type of symbol could not be used instead.

-However it is difficult to collections of sequences of words.
+However it is difficult to collect of very sequences of words.
 It is more common to find a corpus of documents similar to the corpus shown below (in Clojure a data structure).

 {% highlight clojure %}
 '("To succeed in life, you need two things: ignorance and confidence"